muharremdemirel/Sql-Tutorial/task1.md

 Solution:

-1- 'select title, description from film;'
+1- 'select title, description from film'

 2- 'select * from film where length > 60 and length < 75;'